Miserlou/Zappa/README.md

     $ zappa tail production --http

+Similarly, you can do the inverse and only show non-HTTP events and log messages:

+    $ zappa tail production --non-http

 If you don't like the default log colors, you can turn them off with `--no-color`.

 You can also limit the length of the tail with `--since`, which accepts a simple duration string: